When Support Buys Time, Not Things

 One more obligation stacked on top of an already full life.

-Support matters here because time is the most fragile resource in a household raising children.
+Support matters here because time is one of the most fragile resources in a household raising children.

 What Support Actually Protects